barugonman/daniel-allard-references/README.md

 - 34 years software development and management at Jet Propulsion Laboratory, NASA
 - Support for missions Cassini, MSL, MER, SMAP, M20, Europa Clipper

-Looking to take my experience and try something new!
+Looking to take my experiences and try something new!

 ----